confidential-containers/guest-components/image-rs/docs/ccv1_image_security_design.md

-The specific format of the annotation packet can be determined by the customized key provider program used by the owner, but it is necessary to ensure that the key provider program used by the decryptor (i.e. the `attestation-agent` integrated with the specified [Key Broker Client](../../attestation-agent/docs/IMPLEMENTATION.md#kbc)) supports parsing annotation packets of the same format.
+The specific format of the annotation packet can be determined by the customized key provider program used by the owner, but it is necessary to ensure that the key provider program used by the decryptor supports parsing annotation packets of the same format.
-(In CCv1, when decrypting the image, the decryption of `PrivateLayerBlockCipherOptions` will be carried out by `ocicrypt-rs` through the [key provider protocol with the `attestation-agent`](../../attestation-agent/docs/IMPLEMENTATION.md#keyprovider-protocol) (as a key provider program).)

 #### Update manifest